 The undertaking of regular Home Learning tasks is beneficial in a number of ways:

-Home Learning increases Parent/Carers’ understanding of the content and level of
+- Home Learning increases Parent/Carers’ understanding of the content and level of their children’s work;

-Home Learning informs teacher of children’s progress when applying learning to
+- Home Learning informs teacher of children’s progress when applying learning to other tasks.

 Our most recent Parent Survey informed us that many parents feel that homework is an

 essential part of school life, that it can help prepare children for high school and lifelong learning.

 Conversely, the survey also informed us that many parents feel that homework is an unwanted